Dhruv-0001/Gym_Khana_Hacktoberfest_2023/README.md

 - Pick a topic for writing the blog, make sure it's not there on the site yet (Use Search feature)
 - `Fork` the repository
+- Copy the Card template code given below & fill in the information as directed.
 - Copy the address of any relevant image from internet and paste it under src in the code template.
 Make sure that the address of the image is not too large.
-- Copy the Card template code given below & fill in the information as directed
-- Note: Copy & paste the entire code as it is after filling the details of the character!
+- Note: Copy & paste the entire code as it is after filling the details of the blog!
 <!--Sample [Blog Title] Blog start-->
     {
         title: "X Y Z",